WeblateOrg/weblate/docs/faq.rst

 3. Link Weblate to this repository, it no longer needs access to the repository with your source code.
-4. You can update the main repository by translations from Weblate by:
+4. You can update the main repository with translations from Weblate by:

    .. code-block:: sh